lockss/laaws-dev-scripts/runcluster/README.md

-To load title DBs, place the .tdb files in or below src/main/tdb in the plugin project (or otherwise process them with lockss-tdbxml-maven-plugin or lockss-tdb-processor to produce .xml files) and point to them individually with `-l` or load all tdb .xml files in a directory with -x, e.g., `-x ../../<plugin-project>/target/tdbxml`.
+To load title DBs, place the .tdb files in or below src/main/tdb in the plugin project (or otherwise process them with lockss-tdbxml-maven-plugin or lockss-tdb-processor to produce .xml files) and point to them individually with `-c` or load all tdb .xml files in a directory with -x, e.g., `-x ../../<plugin-project>/target/tdbxml`.

 ## V3 Changes: